Devanshshah1309/notes/notes/stochastic-processes/week-5.md

 So far it seems okay, but it’s still not clear _why_ we care about communication classes.
 What’s the point of dividng the states by “communication”?

 :::tip note
-Communication is an equivalence relation, i.e,.
+Communication is an equivalence relation, i.e.,

 1. Reflexive: $i \longleftrightarrow j$ ($P_{ii}^{(0)} = 1 > 0$ for any $i$, given that you’re at $i$,in $0$ steps, you are sure to remain at $i$)
 2. Symmetric: $i \longleftrightarrow j \implies j \longleftrightarrow i$ (by definition)